plaublin/RaSTEES/index.md

 href="https://srds2019.projet.liris.cnrs.fr/">SRDS 2019</a>.

 The reliability and security of distributed systems is a major concern.
-Indeed, distributed systems can involve multiple parties that mistrust each others and are subject to faults.
-This is a particularly important problem for applications that have to handle sensitive and personal data, such as cloud storage, communication services, etc.  A Trusted Execution Environment (TEE) is a practical solution to improving the reliability and security of applications running in an untrusted environment.
+Indeed, distributed systems can involve multiple parties that mistrust each other and are subject to faults.
+This is a particularly important problem for applications that handle sensitive and personal data, such as cloud storage, communication services, etc.  A Trusted Execution Environment (TEE) is a practical solution to improving the reliability and security of applications running in an untrusted environment.
 Examples of TEEs include Intel SGX, ARM